kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 [Socket.IO](https://socket.io/docs/v4/index.html) is a library that enables real-time, bidirectional, and event-based communication between the browser and the server.

 Socket.IO is **NOT** a WebSocket implementation.
-Although Socket.IO indeed uses WebSocket as a transport when possible, it adds additional metadata to each packet.
+Although Socket.IO indeed uses WebSocket as transport when possible, it adds additional metadata to each packet.
 That is why a WebSocket client will not be able to successfully connect to a Socket.IO server, and a Socket.IO client will not be able to connect to a plain WebSocket server either.

 **How does that work?**

-The client will try to establish a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) connection if possible, and will fall back on HTTP long polling if not.
+The client will try to establish a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) connection if possible and will fall back on HTTP long-polling if not.

-WebSocket is a communication protocol which provides a full-duplex and low-latency channel between the server and the browser.
+WebSocket is a communication protocol that provides a full-duplex and low-latency channel between the server and the browser.
 More information can be found [here](https://en.wikipedia.org/wiki/WebSocket).

 Please see the documentation for **socket.io** [here](https://socket.io/docs/v4/index.html)